Yemenia Flight 626: Accident

 The crash occurred at night, off the north coast of Grande Comore, Comoros, in the Indian Ocean several minutes from the airport.
-The aircraft was on approach to the airport, and was to land on runway 02.
-However, the aircraft continued past the point at which the approach required it to turn and then made a left turn towards the north, going off course.
-The aircraft then stalled and crashed into the sea.
+The aircraft was on approach to runway 02, which was to be followed by a visual circle-to-land procedure for runway 20.
+However, the pilots failed to stabilize the aircraft's altitude and attitude in the circle-to-land procedure; the aircraft eventually stalled and crashed into the sea.
 An unnamed United Nations official at the airport said that the control tower had received a notification that the plane was approaching to land before losing contact.
 An unseasonably strong cold front had moved through the Comoros Islands, bringing winds gusting to 64 km/h and conditions favorable for light to moderate turbulence.
 Yemeni civil aviation deputy chief Mohammed Abdul Qader said the wind speed was 61 km/h at the time the aircraft was landing.

 Yemeni officials did not suspect foul play.

 This was the third accident for Yemenia; the previous two were runway excursions with no fatalities, although one aircraft was written off.

 Search and recovery

 According to the Comoran police, the nation possesses no sea rescue capabilities.
 Two French military aircraft and a vessel began the formal search for Flight 626.
 They were sent from Réunion and Mayotte.
-The Comoros consists of three volcanic islands, Grande Comore, the main island; Anjouan; and Moheli.
+The Comoros archipelago consists of four volcanic islands, Grande Comore, the main island; Anjouan; and Moheli, as well as Mayotte, which is an overseas French territory and not part of the Union of the Comoros.
 It is located in the Mozambique Channel, 300 km northwest of Madagascar and a similar distance east of the African mainland.
-The Comoros archipelago includes Mayotte, which is French territory and not part of the Union of the Comoros.
 The wreckage was spotted off the coast of the town of Mitsamiouli, including a few bodies and large amounts of floating debris in the ocean.

 Survivor found

-14-year-old girl Bahia Bakari was rescued after being spotted clinging to a piece of debris among bodies and wreckage.
+12-year-old girl Bahia Bakari was rescued after being spotted clinging to a piece of debris among bodies and wreckage.
 She was picked up during rescue efforts by local fishermen and speedboats sent by authorities on Grande Comore.
 She had been holding on to wreckage for 13 hours.
 Bakari had been traveling with her mother, who did not survive.
-Bakari was released from the hospital in Paris on 23 July 2009.
+Bakari was released from hospital in Paris, where she also lived, on 23 July 2009.